Skip to main content | Skip to section menu | Access keys.

 What repairs are covered by the scheme?

-The scheme covers certain repairs up to the value of £350.
+The scheme covers certain 'qualifying repairs' up to the estimated value of £350.
 The qualifying repairs are those that might effect your health, safety or security and need to be done quickly, such as heating repairs or water penetrating into your house.

 What happens when you report a repair?